TayThorian/MasterBookVault/README.md

 - TSR1085 - Forgotten Realms Campaign Setting, Revised Edition
 - TSR9465 - Book of Lairs
 - TSR9474 - The Moonsea
+- TSR9509 - FOR10 - Warriors and Priests of the Realms
+- TSR1060 - The Ruins of Undermountain
+- TSR1066 - Maztica
+- TSR1083 - Menzoberranzan
 - TSR2023 - Greyhawk Adventures
 - TSR9065 - WG4 - Forgotten Temple of Tharizdun
 - TSR9222 - WG7 - Castle Greyhawk